bluewaysw/pcgeos/README.md

   - enter "quit" at the "=>" prompt to detach the debugger and launch PC/GEOS stand-alone
     - or: enter "c" to launch with the debugger running in the background (slower)

 We are on https://bluewaysw.slack.com/ for more efficient collaboration.
-If you are a collaborator by issuing a pull request and you are registered at blog.bluewaysw.de for MyGEOS you will be invited to join us.
+Please register at blog.bluewaysw.de for MyGEOS and use the Slack section and receive access  to our developer community.
 Welcome!